emvolz/treedater/README.md

 ```

 ![plot of chunk unnamed-chunk-14](figure/unnamed-chunk-14-1.png)

+Note repeated bottlenecks and seasonal peaks of LTT corresponding to when samples are taken during seasonal epidemics.

 ## missing sample times
 Suppose we only know sample times to the nearest month, a common occurance in viral phylogenetic studies.